bladeai/blai/README.md

 1. clone repo.
 2. cd k8s
 3. terraform init
-4. In your initialized directory, run: terraform apply
+4. Make sure you setup the credentials required to create new cluster.
+   (eg. For GCP create the env variable that points to your key: export GOOGLE_APPLICATION_CREDENTIALS=/home/bladeaico/security/blade-ai-282114-aedee4bdb9d8.json) terraform apply

 review the planned actions.
 Your terminal output should indicate the plan is running and what resources will be created.